Anchorsify/Anchorsify.github.io/_pages/Sand.md

 Members of the clan are not a very vocal sort, with a sense of humor that is often classified as 'twisted'.
 While well-mannered, most Sabechi have a sense of wit which invariably carries undertones not fully understood by those they converse with until well after they've spoken, making those that meet them frequently question just what they meant.

-#### --( Rustblood )--
+#### -=[ Rustblood ]=-

 The blood of a Sabechi is poisonous.
 Aside from minor conveniences, like it being harder to give them transfusions and the sabechi as a whole being ineligible for blood donations, it can also be used in combat as a very potent toxin.

  - Type: Ability
- - Base cost: 4
+ - Base cost: 20
- - Scale: 0
- - Limit:  1+(RES/10)
+ - Limit: 1

-Effects:  For every rank of this ability, you gain one Poison Point.

-Poison Points are spent to modify your body’s natural poison, which begins as a Severity 2, Duration 20 Poison, with a +1 bonus to its Toxicology rolls for every even rank you have (+1 at rank 2, +2 at rank 4, etc).
-No more than RES/20 Poison Points can be spent on a single aspect of your poison, and once you have spent your Poison Points, you can not ‘unspend’ them to modify your body’s poison—once they are spent, they are allocated.
-However, you may choose to use less than your full value of any aspect:  Your poison might have Paralytic 3, but you could choose to make an application of your Poison be only Paralytic 1, if you wish.

-The reason for doing so is that when you utilize your poison, you take Vitality (or HP, if you have no Vitality) damage based upon the squared value of each aspect of your Poison, added together.
-So, if you had a Festering 2, Paralytic 4 poison, you would take (4 + 16 = 20) Vitality damage every time you used it.

-The most common method of using a Sabechi’s Rustblood is by coating weapons with it, as a Speed 5 action which inflicts the above listed damage to yourself, and grants you 1+(Toxicology Ranks/5) doses worth of your poison to a melee weapon, or poisons up to that many thrown weapons.
-The Poison is considered a Contact poison, though unlike normal, it is not limited in what weapon types it can be applied to.

-Because the poisonous nature of their blood is dependent upon the unique physiology of the Sabechi who produces it, it will break down rapidly outside of their body.
-This prevents it from being stored for any significant amount of time, and means it can’t be used to lace food or drinks.
-Likewise, it means their poison can not be converted into a Poison Smoke Bomb through the Aerosolized Poisons ability.

-When you utilize your poison you must specify what effects it has (and decide upon the time of its application how potent it will be).

-You may spent your Poison Points on the following effects, each costing one Poison Point and able to be taken multiple times:

-*— Convulsant*
-Your poison causes erratic muscle spasms.
-While not enough to imitate full-blown seizures, it is still effective at debilitating its victims.
-This inflicts Shock 1 per rank.

-*— Festering*
-Your poison is especially deadly, taking a longer than normal amount of time to metabolize.
-This increases the Duration of the poison by 5 per rank.

-*— Hallucinogen*
-Affects the senses and mental functions of its victims, causing temporary disorientation and delirium.
-It inflicts a -1 Visibility Penalty per rank.

-*— Irritant*
-Your poison causes an allergic reaction to others, causing the victim’s body to attack itself to try and get rid of it, causing irritation and inflammation at the site.
-It inflicts a Burns 1 per rank.

-*— Necrotic*
-Your poison causes rapid cell death, and aside from generally taking longer to fully heal, it inflicts a Immobilization 1 per rank.

-*— Neurotoxin*
-Your poison causes a temporary overload of the nerves, which stops proper brain function for a few moments.
-Can be deadly in the midst of combat, where every second counts.
-It inflicts Stun 2 per rank.

-*— Paralytic*
-Your poison debilitates the victim’s muscles, slowing their ability to react.
-This inflicts Paralysis 1 per rank.

-*— Virulent*
-Your poison is especially toxic to others, increasing its Severity by 1 per rank.
+Effects: Your blood contains a powerful cocktail of poisons.
+By cutting yourself, you may spend 10 HP (not Vitality!) as a Speed 10 action and apply your natural poison to a weapon you are holding.

+Your Natural Poison has the stats of an Injury Vector poison from the equipment section, except it can be applied to any blunt, piercing, or slashing weapon.
+When you use this ability to apply a poison, select one of the Special Options listed under Poison in the Equipment section that can be applied to an Injury Poison.
+Your poison has that effect.

+You may use Chakra Control in place of your Toxicology ranks when using your Natural Poison.
+This applies both to the Toxicology roll and for determining the effects of your Poison.
+Note that the roll is still a Toxicology roll, using your bonuses to that and not Chakra Control (except for skill ranks).

+The Talent Rare Poisons does not apply to your Natural Poison.

-#### --( Mithridatism )--
+#### -=[ Mithridatism ]=-

-Constant exposure to the Sabechi’s own venom eventually has their bodies produce antibodies to a variety of poisons, enabling them to quickly shrug off even the nasiest of toxins.
+Constant exposure to the Sabechi’s own venom eventually has their bodies produce antibodies to a variety of poisons, enabling them to quickly shrug off even the nastiest of toxins.

  - Type: Ability
  - Base Cost: 5
  - Scale: 5
  - Limit: RES/30, Max 4

-Effects: You reduce the duration of any Poison you sufer from by RES/(5-Rank), and any secondary effects by 1 per Rank, to a minimum of 0.
-If the Poison has multiple secondary effects (such as a King Cobra’s poison which inflicts Shock 2 and a -4 to all skill rolls, in addition to its Poison 2 for 200 IC), the reduction applies to all of them (at Rank 2 you’d negate the shock entirely and have -2 to all skill rolls for 200-RES/3 IC)).
+Effects: You reduce the duration of any Poison you suffer from by RES/(5-Rank), and any status effects caused by its Special Options by 1 per Rank, to a minimum of 0.
+If the Poison has multiple special effects, the reduction applies to all of them.

+#### -=[ Ichor ]=-
+The toxicity in your blood has reached new heights, and your control over the exact composition has vastly improved.

+ - Type: Ability
+ - Base Cost: 100
+ - Limit: 1
+ - Requires: 30 Chakra Control or 25 Toxicology Ranks

+Effects: When you use your Natural Poison, you may choose and apply two Special Effects.
+Further, you increase the Severity of all Status Effects caused by your poison by 1.

+#### --( Secret Technique: Demonic Blood Cultivation )--
+Sabechi are capable of manipulating the chakra and chemical composition of their blood, even while it is in someone else's body.
+This makes their poison more akin to a biological weapon than a simple poison.

+ - Type: Medical Ninjutsu, D Rank
+ - Cost: 15 Chakra
+ - Speed: 5 or +5
+ - Special: Interrupt

+Effects: This jutsu automatically affects someone who is affected by your Natural Poison, without a defense.
+You may choose to accelerate your poison, applying (higher of Toxicology Ranks/2 or Chakra Control Ranks/2) IC worth of the poison's effects immediately, reducing its remaining duration by the same amount.
+This mostly applies to the poison's damage, but may also apply to Special Effects which are timed, such as a Manchineel Tree's Suffocation.
+Afterwards, you may change which Special Effect(s) your Poison has, which take place immediately.
+This can be done as its own Speed 5 action, or done as part of another Interrupt as a +5 Speed Link.
+If used in response to an attack, the new poison applies to the attack and not the old poison.
+This is considered Medical Ninjutsu for purposes of interacting with other effects, but the Sabechi does not need to qualify for medical jutsu to learn it.

 #### -=[ Predatory Protrusions ]=-
 Every Sabechi has a way to deliver their poison naturally, without the aid of weapons—such is the nature of their bloodline.
 As their skill expands and chakra develops, it’s not unheard of for a Sabechi to begin manifesting other mutations.

-You choose one of the following mutations below at creation.
-For every 2000 XP you have, you can lower your maximum Willpower by 1 to acquire an additional mutation.

-You may take the Weapon Focus ability for “mutations”, allowing it to apply to any attacks made with your Sabechi clan mutations.

-The Stinger and Quills mutations are essentially weapons that in certain ways behave like basic unarmed taijutsu: They can not be disarmed or destroyed, they can be parried as either unarmed or as a weapon (as the defender prefers), they do not reduce the effectiveness of blocking, and they can be used with uniques, abilities, and weapon taijutsu of the appropriate type(s) they count as (which is listed in the their entries).
-Because they are a sort of weapon, they can never be used to perform unarmed jutsu, nor do they gain benefits from anything specific to unarmed attacks.

-Saliva is treated by the Sabechi as a Ranged Taijutsu attack, but is considered a ninjutsu projectile for the purposes of defending against it.
-Like the Stinger and Quills, they do not reduce the effectiveness of blocking, and it can benefit from any unique or ability which modifies Ranged Taijutsu.
-Because it does not have any specific Type, Weapon jutsu are incompatible with it.
+ - Type: Ability
+ - Cost: 20
+ - Scale: 10
+ - Limit: 1 + XP/2000

+Effect:  For each rank in this ability, you gain access to one of the Predatory Protrusion options, presented below.
+They are natural Weapons, and as such can not be disarmed.
+In addition to its other effects, it gives you a cumulative -5 penalty to disguise yourself as someone else, unless they have similar anatomy.

+#### --( Scorpion Tail )--
+You have grown a large scorpion tail extending down from the bottom of your spine.
+Your Scorpion Tail counts as a weapon that is always available and does not require hands to use.
+It has the following traits:

+ - Stamina: 12
+ - Damage: 12d10
+ - Accuracy: -4, or +2 when being used in a grapple or used to establish a grapple.
+ - Range: 5 + RES/20
+ - Speed: 12
+ - Tags: Chain, Piercing, Large, Two-Handed

+Effects: You may spend 10 HP after damaging an opponent to expose them to your poison.
+You may use your tail to perform Disarm and Grab using its Range.
+It grants a +3 bonus to Grapple rolls used with it.
+Grappling someone with your Tail does not impose a penalty to your Dodge or Parry speed.
+The person you're grappling can not move further away from you than your Tail's range: if they would do something that would move them further, you're moved as well (and vice-versa), and either may attempt to restrain the other, as described under Grab.
+Once someone is grappled with your Tail, you can perform any Grapple jutsu of C or lower rank on them, with the exception of Headbutt, Suplex, and Pressure Point.
+Joint Lock uses the Tail's damage instead of unarmed attack damage.
+Your tail is considered to have unlimited limbs for the purposes of grapple, and is considered a Weapon.

-#### --( Stinger )--
+#### --( Fangs )--
-The most obvious of all the mutations and the signature feature of the clan, a Sabechi's stinger is far more potent than a scorpion's, even though they look about the same.
-It's much longer than it looks, able to extend over the Sabechi's shoulder or around their side to strike those in front of them.
+You have protruding, hollow canines protruding near poison glands in your mouth.
+So long as you can get close enough, fangs are a potent poison delivery system.

  - Stamina: 10
- - Damage: (STR/8)d10
+ - Damage: 2d10
- - Speed: 11
+ - Speed: 5
- - Special: -3 Accuracy
+ - Special: Ignores Damage Reduction
- - Type: Large, Piercing

-Effects: You have a flexible tail with a curved tip.
-It grants you an extra limb for use in grapples, grants you a +2 to Grapple rolls, and you can make attacks with it against someone you're grappling without suffering its regular accuracy penalty.
-Attacking someone you're grappling with it also allows you to make called shots against them at no penalty to your Accuracy.
-You can inflict your Sabechi clan poison on hit with your Stinger, and do not have to pay its normal Vitality cost for doing so.
+ - Restriction: May only be used in a Grapple.

+Effects: This attack hits automatically.
+If you deal damage, your target is exposed to your Natural Poison, and you remain latched on until you are no longer in control of the grapple.
+While Latched, your Natural Poison's Duration does not decrease, except through using Demonic Blood Alchemy.

 #### --( Quills )--
 While not true ‘needles’, some Sabechi actually have the ability to straighten the hairs on their head, which tend to be much thicker than normal hair, enough so to inject trivial amounts of their poison.
 When used in groups, however, it can be quite deadly.